 Government House, Official residence in Adelaide, Australia

-The building displays Aboriginal and Torres Strait Islander flags alongside state and national flags on its flagpoles.
-Guided group tours are available for schools and community organizations by prior arrangement.
+The building is visible from the street, and its flagpoles display the Aboriginal and Torres Strait Islander flags alongside the state and national flags.
+Guided group tours for schools and community organizations are available by prior arrangement.

 The community of curious travelers